t-majumder/GPT-Unplugged/README.md

 ---

-**Note**: This project prioritizes your privacy.
+**Note**: This project prioritises your privacy.
 All data processing happens locally on your machine, and you maintain complete control over your information.